 We now turn to the results for devices with planar filters, which are summarized in Fig. 3.
-We first validated the experimental protocol with various consistency checks.
-We have verified that the devices measured in our fast turnaround He system have similar linewidths, both the good and poor ones, to the ones obtained in our dilution refrigerator setup with all gate lines connected individually to real instruments.
-Second, we measured "no filters" devices and found that the linewidth is so broad that the resonances can barely be found, and at times cannot be seen at all.
-This usually means that the linewidth is $\gtrsim$ 15 MHz.
-This is to be compared with the coupling linewidths $\kappa{\zeta/4}^{\rm ext}/2\pi\sim 0.03$ MHz and $\kappa{\lambda/2}^{\rm ext}/2\pi \sim 0.2$ MHz, estimated from numerical simulations.
+We first validate the experimental protocol with various consistency checks.
+We verify that the devices measured in our 3He system have similar linewidths, both the good and poor ones, to the ones obtained in our dilution refrigerator setup with all gate lines connected individually to real instruments.
+Second, we measure "no filters" devices and find that the linewidth is so broad that the resonances can barely be found, and at times cannot be seen at all.
+This usually means that the linewidth is $\gtrsim 15$ MHz.
+This is to be compared with the coupling linewidths $\kappa{\zeta/4}^{\text{ext}}/2\pi \sim 0.03$ MHz and $\kappa{\lambda/2}^{\text{ext}}/2\pi \sim 0.2$ MHz, estimated from numerical simulations.
 As the resonator is usually undercoupled, the improvements in linewidths are also visible in the larger transmission amplitude.
 A "no gates" variant, not shown in the figure, is meant as a control experiment to measure frequencies and linewidths in the absence of gate loading.
 Typical values yield $\kappa{\zeta/4}/2\pi = 0.3$ MHz and $\kappa{\lambda/2}/2\pi = 0.9$ MHz for the two modes.
 Because of the device-to-device variability in resonance frequency, it is difficult to precisely measure the gate loading (the difference in frequency between the "no gates" and "with gates" prototypes).
 The variability is due partly to the thicker superconducting film in the wafer center, and partly to the lithographic variability of long narrow features.
-Nevertheless, we usually see a 0.5 to 1 GHz frequency difference between the "no gates" and "with gates" prototypes, in line with our estimates from numerical simulations.
+Nevertheless, we usually see a 0.5- to 1-GHz frequency difference between the "no gates" and "with gates" prototypes, in line with our estimates from numerical simulations.
 Finally, a very useful consistency check is the "wirebond surgery" technique.
 This consists of adding extra wirebonds to a previously measured device to diagnose the cause of the failure or suboptimal linewidth.
 It is usually possible to short the gate lines directly to the ground plane before the filters, and even a few hundreds of microns from the resonator, to effectively remove the gate fanout losses.
 This useful technique allows us to confidently identify failure mechanisms due to filters, as opposed to an accidental failure of the resonator for example, with minimal work.

 Next, we look at the various prototypes shown in Fig. 3.
 The experimental splits are designed to separate the problems caused by insufficient or defective filtering from those caused by poor microwave hygiene.
 Because of the large kinetic inductance of the superconducting film, certain waveguides or parts of the gate fanout lines can have associated wavelengths that are problematic at the frequencies of interest, effectively causing spurious resonances at a scale that would be otherwise unexpected.
-Another potential problem can be the finite inductance between different ground plane sections causing out-ofphase return currents that hinder the functioning of components.
-These problems are generically referred to as microwave hygiene problems.
-To keep the fabrication process simple and maintain magnetic field compatibility, we opted not to locally deposit a thicker ground plane, and to avoid the use of air bridges.
-The different ground plane sections are always connected with crossbonds, as is common practice.
-In the case of the "few pads" prototypes, we specifically test extra crossbonds between the capacitors.
+Another potential problem can be the finite inductance between different ground-plane sections causing out-of-phase return currents that hinder the functioning of components.
+These problems are generically referred to as microwave hygiene